gaspect/gatekeeper/Readme.md

 # Gatekeeper

-> Turn any api in a resource server based on OAUTH2 and OpenID Connect protocols.
+> Turn any api into a `resource server` based on OAUTH2 and OpenID Connect protocols.

 Very simple and straightforward configuration.
-You have two environment variables one for the API  that you want to turn into a resource server and other for the JWK( or well know) url of you  authorization server.
+You have four environment variables, one for the API  that you want to turn into a resource server and other threes to setting the authorization server.

 - `INTROSPECTION_URI`: The url of the introspection endpoint
 - `CLIENT_ID`: The identifier of the gatekeeper client